 Spacing of rows when more than one row is used.

-Load Combinations Tab
+Load Combinations

-Results Tab - Overall
+Calculations - Overall

-The Results tab contains a list of load combinations on the left and a summary of all the calculated values for each load combination on the right.
+The Calculations tab contains a list of load combinations on the left and a summary of all the calculated values for each load combination on the right.
 Click one of the load combinations in the list to view results specifically for that load combination.

 The very first item in the list will always say Overall Results.
 The module will examine the results for all of the load combinations and determine which gives the extreme condition of stress and presents it the Overall Results item.
 This is the governing case for the base plate.

-Results Tab - Axial Load Only
+Calculations - Axial Load Only

-Results Tab - Small Eccentricity
+Calculations - Small Eccentricity

-When a load combination results in an axial load and very small moment being applied, the summary of information below is displayed.
+When the selected load combination results in an axial load and very small moment being applied, the summary of information below is displayed.
 This condition is caused when the moment causes the resultant eccentricity of the axial load to be within the middle 1/3rd of the base plate.
 See the AISC Design Guide #1 starting on page 19 for a description of the values present here.

-Results Tab - Large Eccentricity
+Calculations - Large Eccentricity

-When a load combination results in an axial load and large moment being applied, the summary of information below is seen.
+When the selected load combination results in an axial load and large moment being applied, the summary of information below is seen.
 This condition is caused when the moment causes the resultant eccentricity of the axial load to be outside the middle 1/3rd of the base plate.
 See the AISC Design Guide #1 starting on page 21 for a description of the values present here.

-Sketch Tab
+2D Sketch